pivotal/blog/content/post/making-a-useful-c++-buildpack.md

 categories:
 - CF Runtime
 date: 2016-03-20T17:00:00-04:00
-draft: true
 short: >
-  A useful C++ buildpack needs to consider header files and libraries.
-Here's a short story about how I made a useful buildpack for a C++ web framework.
+  A useful C++ buildpack needs to consider header files and libraries, not just `make`.
+Here's a story about how I made a useful buildpack for a C++ web framework.
 title: Making A Useful C++ Buildpack
 ---